JEREMY-MK89/ROTATION-OF-ARRAYS/README.md

 maxGap represents the maximum length of binary gaps encountered so far while iterating through the binary representation.
 It gets updated whenever a longer sequence of consecutive 0 bits is found.

+Two variables, currentGap and maxGap, are initialized to keep track of the current gap length and the maximum gap length, respectively.

 Let's use the example of the binary representation 1000010001 (decimal number 529) to illustrate:

 Starting with currentGap and maxGap both set to 0.